-Check boxes and sign below indicating your agreement to respect your adolescent's privacy:

-/\/ I will refrain from requesting detailed information about individual therapy sessions with my child.
+Check boxes and sign below indicating your agreement to respect your adolescent's privacy: I will refrain from requesting detailed information about individual therapy sessions with my child.
 I understand that I will be provided with periodic updates about general progress, and/or may be asked to participate in therapy sessions as needed.

-/\/ Although I know I have the legal right to request written records/session notes since my child is a minor, I agree NOT to request these records in order to respect the confidentiality of my adolescent's treatment.
+Although I know I have the legal right to request written records/session notes since my child is a minor, I agree NOT to request these records in order to respect the confidentiality of my adolescent's treatment.

-/\/ I understand that I will be informed about situations that could endanger my child.
-I know this decision to breach confidentiality in these circumstances is up to the therapist's professional judgment and may sometimes be made in confidential consultation (with out names or identifying information) with a consultant/supervisor (i.e., American Psychological Association Ethics Department)..
+I understand that I will be informed about situations that could endanger my child.
+I know this decision to breach confidentiality in these circumstances is up to the therapist's professional judgment.